Back to all guides

 How: Add the external data to the PPR+ as additional columns.
 Try to get data from the same time period as the existing data in the PPR+ where possible and be careful about the differences between the number of individuals and households, and whether there are particular age groups excluded from the data you’re appending (e.g. children).

-There are a wide range of other ways in which you can use your PPR+: if you have any questions or would like to share ways in which you’ve found it useful, please get in touch via answers@theaudienceagency.org.
+If you have any questions or would like to share ways in which you’ve found your report, or suggestions for improvements, please get in touch.